Spit Card Game (Rules and Instructions)

 • Pile = 5 cards

-Now you can turn over the top card in each of the piles.
-Next, place the rest of your cards on the table next to your stockpiles.
-This pile contains your “spit cards” (I will explain it shortly), and you are not allowed to look at them yet.
+Place the rest of your cards on the table next to the stockpiles.
+These are your “spit cards” (I will explain how they work shortly), and you are not allowed to look at them yet.

 How to Play Spit